-Crossing back into Ghana today for a night stop at the beach in Keta.
-If perhaps you don't fancy the beach you could check out the remains of Fort Prinzenstein, built by the Danes 300 years ago as a transit point for transporting slaves to the Americas.
+We cross back into Ghana this morning and head for Keta, where we will visit the very atmospheric and evocative ruins of Fort Prinzenstein, built by the Danes 300 years ago as a transit point for transporting slaves to the Americas.

 Tonight's accommodation will be a small local hotel.

 Drive time - 4-8 hours (a time estimate for today is very difficult as the border can be incredibly chaotic and busy sometimes).